 Find out how far infrared light therapy treatment, also known as FIR, can relieve pain from arthritis, carpal tunnel syndrome, peripheral neuropathy, lymph edema, pain in the neck, back or muscles, and more.

-FIR is a noninvasive pain relief treatment from alternative medicine that involves a pad similar to a common heating pad.
+FIR is a noninvasive, alternative pain relief treatment from alternative medicine that involves a pad similar to a common heating pad.
 Naturopathic doctor Mark Stengler, ND, has been using FIR to reduce pain and stiffness associated with a variety of conditions, including arthritis, carpal tunnel syndrome, peripheral neuropathy, lymph edema, and pain in the neck, back or muscles.

 Although light and heat therapies have been used for centuries, the far infrared wave length is the most compatible with human tissue because it vibrates at the same frequency as human cells, so it is easily absorbed, penetrating as far as 2.3 inches below the skin, bringing heat to muscles, blood vessels, lymphatic glands and nerves.

 Chiropractors use FIR to relax the back.
 Physical therapists use it to prepare patients for treatment, to relieve pain and stiffness, to relieve the discomfort of plantar faciitis, and for other conditions.
-Professional sports trainers use FIR for strains, sprains and other muscle problems and to relieve lactic acid buildup.
+Professional sports trainers use FIR as an alternative pain relief treatment for strains, sprains and other muscle problems and to relieve lactic acid buildup.